jsm209/fpl-assist/articles/faq.md

 Other planned tools are the ability to compare two particular players with more robust visualizations, for example a polar area chart, or against some aggregated set of select players.

-Additionally implementing comparisons over time as opposed to comparisons only within the current game week.
+Additionally, implementing comparisons over time as opposed to comparisons only within the current game week.

 &nbsp;